Xuyan0518/tp/docs/DeveloperGuide.md

 The new addCategory function allows user to be able to add any category to a person.
 <br>
-The sequence diagram below illustrates the interaction within the `Logic` component, taking `execute("edit 1 c/Clan d/rainbow")` API call as an example.
+The sequence diagram below illustrates the interaction within the `Logic` component, taking `execute("addCategory 1 c/class d/warrior")` API call as an example.

 <puml src="diagrams/AddCategorySequenceDiagram.puml" alt="Interactions Inside the Logic Component for the `addCategory 1 c/class d/warrior` Command" />
 <br>